-Numerous conferences are regularly scheduled throughout the week that encourage both staff and resident interaction.
+Numerous conferences are regularly scheduled on Fridays that encourage both staff and resident interaction.

 - Trauma Review: The residents, trauma attendings and on call attending conduct a brief review of trauma cases from the previous night’s call.
 Handoffs and trauma room planning occur during this time, as well.

 Wednesdays: 6:30 to 8:30 pm (spring only)

 - Anatomy Dissection Laboratory: Annual 10-week dissection covers the axial skeleton, upper extremity, and lower extremity.
 Junior and senior residents are responsible on a weekly basis to provide the soft tissue dissection and the osteology discussion.

 Thursdays: 6:45 to 7:30 am

 - Indications Conference: Subspecialty protected time allows attending staff and residents on each team to meet informally in small groups to review interesting cases from the prior week and go over indications for upcoming cases.
 Hands-on sawbones sessions occur 4 to 5 times a year.

 - Grand Rounds: Clinical topics are presented throughout the year by local and national experts.

 - Research-In-Progress (RIP): Conference allows residents to present their ongoing research to attendings for advice on the progress of their work